ruby-concurrency/concurrent-ruby/doc/synchronization.md

 `a_name` to be volatile, it creates method accessors.

 > However there is Ruby [issue](https://redmine.ruby-lang.org/issues/11539)
-> filled to address this.
+> filed to address this.

 ``` ruby
 # Simple counter with cheap reads.